slfrisby/WISC_MVPA_Apptainer/README.md

 	- You have a conda environment set up according to the instructions in `setup_conda_environment.txt`
 	- You have MATLAB installed and licensed, and that the script is pointing to your installation
 	- The MATLAB version that you are using to compile the code is the same as the version of the runtime that you will install in the container (see `WISC_MVPA.def` - this script uses r2023b by default)
 2. **Move things to your home directory on CHTC** using the terminal or PowerShell.
 All the things that you need to move are contained in `apptainer_setup.tar.gz`.
-Once you have done so, extract the files (`tar zxvf apptainer_setup.tar.gz`).
+Once you have done so, extract the files (`tar -zxvf apptainer_setup.tar.gz`).
 3. **Build the container**:
 ```
 condor_submit -i build.sub